Maybe I’m not paying close enough attention.

-It was while he was working in Chicago singing at nightclubs in the early 50s that he was invited to hear Elijah Muhammad speak.
+While he was working in Chicago singing at nightclubs in the early 50s, he was invited to hear Elijah Muhammad speak.
 Muhammad was the founder of the Nation of Islam, a movement that married Islam with black supremacy.
 He was enthralled by the message and converted.
 Within a year, he had forsaken his music career and had become the assistant minister at the Temple of Islam in Boston under the tutelage of Malcolm X.

 Moxie makes moves.

-Depending on how you look at it, Farrakhan is a man of charisma married with ambition.
+Farrakhan is a man of charisma married with ambition, depending on how you look at it.
 It’s long been speculated that he somehow had a hand in his mentor Malcolm X’s assassination.

 In 2010 Farrakhan made another surprising move by embracing Dianetics and bringing Scientology practices into Islam’s Nation.

 There’s little question that these moves have advanced Farrakhan’s position and given him more power.
-It’s difficult to discern if those moves were aimed at aligning with a sincerely held ideology or with amassing more power from my vantage point.
+However, it’s difficult to discern if those moves were aimed at aligning with a sincerely held ideology or with amassing more power from my vantage point.

 Moxie makes a mess!

 The Nation of Islam faith as practiced by Farrakhan is not mainstream Islam.
-The founder, Elijah Muhammad, adhered to black supremacy and believed white people to be inherently evil.
-Farrakhan embraced those beliefs and over the years has unleashed a torrent of vile statements, including notable anti-Semitic remarks.
+Elijah Muhammad’s founder adhered to black supremacy and believed white people to be inherently evil.
+Farrakhan embraced those beliefs and, over the years, has unleashed a torrent of offensive statements, including notable anti-Semitic remarks.

 Perhaps his most controversial statement included praise for Adolf Hitler.